 Issues Online is a great starting point for information on current social issues.
 Issues Online provides a wide range of information including: articles with news and views on each topic, key facts, key statistics, newspaper archives, research guides and glossaries plus suggestions for assignments or debate.

 To access Issues Online, click on the Login button, under Your Home Institution Shibboleth login click on “go to the login area”.
-Type in Bradford College and click on “Login”, and then enter your College username and password.
+Type in Bradford College and click on “Login”, and then enter your College IT username and password.

 Search SocINDEX with Full Text for journal articles on ethnicity, immigration and equality.
 SocINDEX with Full Text is the world's most comprehensive and highest quality sociology research database and contains the full text for more than 800 journals.

 Subjects covered include sociology, criminology, ethnic and racial studies, gender, the family, politics, social theory, and social structure.
+Please use your College username and password (this is your student/staff email address and password) to log in.

 A freely available Black Lives Matter learning resource, featuring a rich collection of handpicked articles from the digital archives of over 50 different publications.